AppsDJ/HelloAndroid/README.md

 The project HelloAndroid is the first project for Google Android Basics Scholarship with Udacity.

-The project consists of a simple layout with a combinations of various views to depict a Contact information ‘page’ for Udacity.
+The project consists of a simple layout with a combination of various views to depict a Contact information ‘page’ for Udacity.
 The project currently serves as a simple experimentation with nesting RelativeLayouts and various views.
 It remains purposefully inefficient.

 When built and run the project displays on a mobile device (Nexus 5, in this case) like this: